UNDP-Data/rapida/README.md

 > [IMPORTANT]
 > Make sure to set the core resources available to the container(CPU, RAM) according to your own system capabilities

+## Contributing

+See [CONTRIBUTING.md](./CONTRIBUTING.md) for more information about developing rapida in local computer.